AthiFukama12/research-document/es6/variables.md

 ## var
-Define var and why do we use this variable.
+The var keyword is used to define global variables:
 * In var you can redeclare the variable (you may change the variable later)
 * You can access var globally.(we do not use this variable at Pragma).
-* Variables with var can be reassigned and redeclared
+* Variables with var can be reassigned and redeclared.

 Sample code of var.